jackbdr/Project-3/README.md

 ## Overview

 Working in a group of three, this was my first opportunity to create a full stack react app using Node.js, Express and MongoDB.
-The project was developed over a period of 9 days.
+The project was developed over a week.

 We created a site to share and view information about all different kinds of plants.